What’s a feature account, you ask?

 You can also review the trending posts in the hashtag and select which posts you’d like to share on your feature account.
 As a best practice, you can save this to drafts and contact the owner for permission to post on your account.

-Of course, using the Tailwind Chrome extension, you can add also add posts directly from Instagram into your Tailwind Instagram feed and schedule them out over time using your smart schedule.
+Of course, using the Tailwind Chrome extension, you can add also add posts directly from Instagram into your Tailwind Instagram feed and schedule them out over time using your smart schedule for Instagram.
 It couldn’t be easier to add gorgeous content to build your Instagram feature account!

 Another way to grow your audience as part of a smart Instagram hashtag strategy is to find hashtags where you can be featured on their account.
 Instagram uses these very ideas for their own Instagram account and builds their community by featuring special content on their Instagram and in blog posts.
 Many feature accounts have these listed in their bio.
 Instagram hosts their own hashtag feature account project called Weekend Hashtag Project and the topic changes each week.
 Instagram’s instructions are “Weekend Hashtag Project is a series featuring designated themes and hashtags.
 For a chance to be featured, follow @instagramand look for a post every week announcing the latest project.”